EGaraldi/corecon/paper/paper.md

 physical quantity and the constraints from an individual source (as a scientific publication).
 These are supplemented by a custom data format for the storage of the data.

-The Field class is inherited from python's native dictionary class, and enrich the latter with additional variables describing the physical quantity represented as well as its units, commonly-adopted scientific symbol and important remarks.
-This approach was chosen in such a way to keep well separated the class members corresponding to individual constraint entries, which are represented by the dictionary keys, and members describing the physical quantity as a whole, which are non-keys class members.
+The Field class is inherited from python's native dictionary class, and enriches the latter with additional variables describing the physical quantity represented as well as its units, commonly-adopted scientific symbols and important remarks.
+This approach was chosen in such a way to isolate the class members corresponding to individual constraint entries, which are represented by the dictionary keys, and members describing the physical quantity as a whole, which are non-keys class members.
 Additionally, this allowed us to include utility functions (as e.g. filter functions to select constraints based on custom criteria) in the class itself, allowing for an easy concatenation of them.

-Individual constraints are implemented trough the custom DataEntry class and the corresponding data format for their storage.
+Individual constraints are implemented through the custom DataEntry class and the corresponding data format for their storage.
 The latter is thoroughly described online at [https://corecon.readthedocs.io/en/latest/](https://corecon.readthedocs.io/en/latest/), while the former takes care of loading the data, checking their format and expanding (when possible) fields in the native format of `CoReCon`.

 # Available constraints

 At the time of writing, `CoReCon` contains data for the following physical quantities:
 - *ionised fraction*.
 The ionised fraction of hydrogen in the Universe.
 Notice that this contains both volume-averaged (the majority) and mass-averaged values.
 The type of average is detailed in the description of each dataset.
 - *IGM temperature at mean density*.
 This value is typically model-dependent, as its derivation involves calibration against simulations.
 - *effective optical depth of the HI and HeII Lyman-$\alpha$ forest*.
 - *flux power spectrum of the Lyman-$\alpha$ forest*.
 - *cosmic microwave background optical depth*.
 - *UV luminosity function*.
 I provide the logarithm of this value and the associated errors.
 - *quasar luminosity function*.
 - *column density ratio of HeII to HI*.
 - *mean free path of ionizing photons*.
 - *star-formation-rate density evolution*.
 - *average transmitted flux quasar spectra as a function of distance from nearby galaxies*.
 This provides information on the sources
 (@kakiichi18, @meyer19, @meyer20) and timing (@garaldi22) of reionization.
 - *mass-metallicity relation of galaxies*, both for stellar and gas-phase metallicities.
 - *galaxy main sequence* (i.e. star formation rate as a function of stellar mass).
 - *UV slope*, defined as the slope of the flux density in wavelength blueward of the Lyman-$\alpha$ line.

 I provide a small description of each field within `CoReCon` itself, as a string attached to each set of constraints.